 Football Players Who Wasted Their Talent Through Loyalty

-However, you have to feel that their personal careers may have benefitted from being selfish and looking to achieve more in terms of Silverware.
+However, you have to feel that their personal careers may have benefitted from being selfish and looking to achieve more in terms of silverware.

 Morten Gamst Pedersen

-He's a Norwegian International who has notched up 74 caps so far, and enjoyed a somewhat successful spell with his club Blackburn, reaching 6th and 7th in the Premier League within 2 seasons of each other.
-He was heavily linked with fellow North-Western team Manchester United for a good number of seasons.
+He's a Norwegian International who has notched up 74 caps so far and enjoyed a somewhat successful spell with his club Blackburn, reaching 6th and 7th in the Premier League within two seasons of each other.
+He was heavily linked with fellow Northwestern team Manchester United for a good number of seasons.
 However, his loyalty to the Blackburn cause, and the fact he was unsure that he would get regular first-team football, seen him stay, and sadly see their form demise after the purchase from Venky's.
 He is now plying his trade in the npower Championship after a disappointing season attempting to re-gain their Premier League status, finishing a dismal 17th and just avoiding relegation to League 1.
 A far cry from what his career could have been if he had of taken the plunge to join the Champions.

 Matt Le Tissier

 Totti has spent his entire career at Roma, winning only one single Serie A title.
-In the early 2000s there was always speculation about the Roma all-time leading goalscorer leaving to play for Real Madrid's Galácticos, however, a move never came to fruition.
+In the early 2000s, there was always speculation about the Roma all-time leading goalscorer leaving to play for Real Madrid's Galácticos; however, a move never came to fruition.
 For someone who could be considered as one of the best players of his generation, his trophy cabinet is very disappointingly sparse.
-He could have won at least 10 titles, and a Champions League or two with the talent he had at his disposal, but loyalty to his club went first for Totti, and sadly for the neutral, loyalty created another wasted star.
+He could have won at least 10 titles, and a Champions League or two with the talent he had at his disposal, but loyalty to his club went first for Totti—and sadly for the neutral, loyalty created another wasted star.